eawww/MeetHooks/Outline.md

 `useRef` provides a way to maintain a mutable value that persists for the lifetime of the component independent of the render cycle.

 Like `useState`, `useRef` accepts its initial value as an argument.
-The important difference it, after that moment, it lives independently of the render cycle and maintains a mutable value in its `.current` property for the entire life of the component.
+The important difference is, after that moment, it lives independently of the render cycle and maintains a mutable value in its `.current` property for the entire life of the component.

 A very common use for `useRef` is to keep a reference to a DOM element around for imperative access.
 This is useful for, say, getting the value of an input field, but it's also a delightful escape hatch from React for when you want to make use of more imperative libraries.

 As an example, let's take a look at the fun little bonus from our Highlander example.
 It works very simply.
-It defines a ref, and gives it to a div.
+It defines a `ref`, and gives it to a div.
 Then uses `useEffect` to append a highlander to our div via the `ref` on each render.
 Simple, right?

 ```jsx
 const MacLeod = ({qty}) => {